From Classic to Core - React Native Edition

 The React Native hierarchy has been refined in a few ways.
 These are all designed to simplify event creation, but can impact migration between the two SDKs.

-• testID is now used for IDs in hierarchy, so <Button testID="add-to-cart" /> will show up as Button#add-to-cart rather than Button[testID=add-to-cart].
+• testID is now used for IDs in hierarchy, so <Button testID="add-to-cart" /> will show up as Button#add-to-cart rather than Button[testID=add-to-cart] by default.

 • When using React Navigation, the hierarchy will end at the screen rather than continuing through the navigation library's internal views.
 This will produce shorter, and easier to read, hierarchies.